Understanding PATH in Linux Environment

 wanted to run a command, leading to inefficiency and inconvenience.
 Properly

-variable is essential to ensure smooth and error-free
+configuring the PATH variable is essential to ensure smooth and error-free

 operation of command-line tools and scripts.